I really wonder what my neighbors think when a humongous trailer truck backs into my driveway and slides out the ramp from the back.

 You betcha, neighbors – it’s called buying in bulk and getting together with friends so the truck will come right to you!

 Country Life Natural Foods delivers wonderful bulk selections to certain parts of the Midwest.
+(2021 UPDATE: They now ship all over the contiguous US.)
 They’re not nearly as widespread as Azure Standard, for example, but for me, they’re a great deal and the best bulk option.